 - You may contact the LAC at [CountyName].Interpreter@nccourts.org.
 For example, to contact the Wake County LAC, send an email to Wake.Interpreter@nccourts.org.
 For New Hanover county, send an email to NewHanover.Interpreter@nccourts.org.

-If you need to request ADA accommodations, please use the request form under Disability Access.
+If you need to request ADA accommodations, such as an American Sign Language interpreter, please use the request form under Disability Access.